Ernest Hilbert’s Books

 * * *

 “OB / Original Barbarian.”
 T-shirt, black, four sizes with one toddler size, limited to 24 silk-screened and one out of series.
-Designed by Jennifer Mercer after Hilbert’s idea for aging metal heads being a variant on “OG’s” or Original Gangsters.
+Designed by Jennifer Mercer after Hilbert’s idea for aging metal heads assuming a variant on “OG’s” or Original Gangsters.
 Shirts were distributed to regular attendees of Hilbert’s semi-annual “Metal Nights.”

 * * *

 “CAL.”
 T-shirt, black, 100% cotton.
 This is a unique item, commissioned by Ernest Hilbert and designed by Jennifer Mercer.
 It depicts American poet Robert Lowell alongside his nickname “Cal,” which was given to him by classmates as a boy.
 His rough and imperious behavior earned him the epithet which refers either to Caliban, the wild man “not honour’d with a human shape” of William Shakespeare’s late play The Tempest, or the Julio-Claudian Roman emperor Caligula, infamous for his brutal and capricious reign (Gaius Julius Caesar Augustus Germanicus earned the nickname Caligula, which is the diminutive of caliga, or “small soldier’s boot,” while campaigning with his father in Germania).
 Diantha Parker recalls in an essay how her father remembered young Lowell as “someone other boys seemed instinctively to shun,” going on to add that her father believed that “there was a darkness wherever [Lowell] went.”
-There is only one copy.
+There is only one shirt.
+No copies will be made.

 * * *